Custom APIs

 The implementation name must be provided without the file extension.

-When the Custom API endpoints have been correctly defined as described earlier, they must be registered in order to be accessible.
+When the Custom API endpoints have been correctly defined as previously described, they must be registered in order to be accessible.

 The registration is triggered by activating the code version containing the new API definitions.
 Whenever changes to an API are required, it is recommended to work in a new code version and to switch the version when ready.